Water Supply Status#

 Fire-related compounds in raw water supplies can impart undesirable ‘smoky’ tastes and odors in treated water.

-We have mitigation measures in place to reduce the likelihood of these contaminants entering the water treatment facility.
+We have mitigation measures in place to reduce the likelihood of contaminants entering the Water Treatment Facility.
 There also are processes in place to remove taste and odor compounds and to address other changes in quality, should they occur.
 The City is currently collaborating in a regional cost-share study to determine the occurrence of these compounds in our raw as well as finished water supplies.

 Post-fire hillslope erosion following rain events is expected to produce flash pollution events in the Poudre River Watershed.
 To address these concerns, we have installed two water quality meters within the Upper Poudre to provide early-warning alerts to water treatment staff before post-fire pollution can reach our intake.